Hollie McNish

-Hollie McNish is a poet and author based between Cambridge and Glasgow.
-She has published four collections of poetry: Papers (2012), Cherry Pie (2015), Why I Ride (2015), Plum (2017) and one poetic memoir on politics and parenthood, Nobody Told Me (2016), of which the Scotsman suggested “The world needs this book...and so does every new parent” and for which she won the Ted Hughes Award for New Work in Poetry.
+Hollie McNish (born 1983) is a British poet and author based between Cambridge and Glasgow.
+She has published four collections of poetry: Papers (2012), Cherry Pie (2015), Why I Ride (2015), Plum (2017) and one poetic memoir on politics and parenthood, Nobody Told Me (2016), for which she won the Ted Hughes Award for New Work in Poetry.
 The latter has been translated into German, French and Spanish.
-McNish's sixth publication - a second cross-genre collection of poetry, memoir and short stories - Slug, and other things I've been told to hate, was published in May 2021 with Hachette with a further collection Lobster, was published in hardback in 2024 and as a paperback in 2025, with Fleet / Little Brown.
-In 2016, she co-wrote a play with fellow poet Sabrina Mahfouz, Offside, relating the history of British women in football.
+McNish's sixth publication – a second cross-genre collection of poetry, memoir and short stories – Slug, and other things I've been told to hate, was published in May 2021 with Hachette with a further collection Lobster, was published in 2024 In 2016, she co-wrote with fellow poet Sabrina Mahfouz a play titled Offside, relating the history of British women in football.
 This was published as a book in 2017.

 McNish has also released an album of poetry and music, Versus (2014), which made her the first poet to record an album at Abbey Road Studios, London.

 As well as her own publications, McNish has written and performed poems for various campaigns and organisations, including The Economist Education Foundation, Durex's campaign for orgasm equality, and The Eve Appeal.

 Early life

-Born in Reading in 1983 to Scottish parents, McNish attended the local comprehensive school, Bucklebury Primary with a brief two year scholarship to Prior's Court School for the final years of this primary education.
-For secondary school, she attended St Bartholomew's Comprehensive School, Newbury, during which time she worked part-time at Little Chef, Chieveley Services and Boots the Chemist, Newbury, both of which she has written about in her fourth collection, Plum.
+Born in Reading in 1983 to Scottish parents, McNish attended Bucklebury Primary, with a brief two year scholarship to Prior's Court School for the final years of her primary education.
+Later, she attended St Bartholomew's Comprehensive School, Newbury, during which time she worked part-time at Little Chef at Chieveley Services and Boots in Newbury, both of which she has written about in her fourth collection, Plum.
 She studied Modern and Medieval Languages at King's College, Cambridge, with a third year abroad teaching English in Guadeloupe, French West Indies, where she learnt Guadeloupian Creole to English translation.
 She went on to take a part-time master's degree in international development and economics at the School of Oriental and African Studies, University of London.